taphill/gruvbox.nvim/README.md

 There are still some extended filetype highlighting options that I have not yet added for the following languages:

--  Clojure, C, Python, PureScript, CoffeeScript, Objective-C, MoonScript, Java, Haskell, Vim, XML
+-  Clojure, C, PureScript, CoffeeScript, Objective-C, MoonScript, Java, Haskell, Vim, XML